Kenneth McClintock: Early life

 McClintock has spent most of his adult life working in the Puerto Rico Legislative Assembly, first as a full-time staffer and subsequently as a legislator, before serving as secretary of state and lieutenant governor.
 While in college, he was an Amway independent distributor, learning how to run a small private business and earning enough money to support himself.
 After retiring from government service, he joined Politank*, a government affairs firm as Senior Public Policy Advisor, except for a brief period from 2017 to 2018 when Senate President Thomas Rivera Schatz recruited him as his senior advisor.

 He was married in 1994, to Maria Elena Batista, who served from 2001 to 2013 as director of Sports and Recreation for the municipality of San Juan and a former 1988 Olympic swimmer.
 After separating on February 18, 2011, they divorced in 2012 after 18 years of marriage.
-The two have a son, Kevin Davison McClintock-Batista, born in 1995, a Georgetown University graduate, an aspiring actor, a past National President of the Puerto Rico Statehood Students Association, a post his father held in 1979–80, and a former president of the Young Democrats of America (YDA) Hispanic Caucus, and a daughter, Dr. Stephanie Marie McClintock-Batista, born in 1997, and a University of Notre Dame BA and Ponce Health Services University MD graduate currently practicing medicine in Puerto Rico.
+The two have a son, Kevin Davison McClintock-Batista, born in 1995, a Georgetown University graduate, an aspiring actor, a past National President of the Puerto Rico Statehood Students Association, a post his father held in 1979–80, and a former president of the Young Democrats of America (YDA) Hispanic Caucus, and a daughter, Dr. Stephanie Marie McClintock-Batista, born in 1997, and a University of Notre Dame BA and Ponce Health Services University MD graduate currently a radiology resident at the University of Puerto Rico Medical Sciences campus and practicing medicine in Puerto Rico.
 He lives in San Juan where he is an active member of the Puerto Rican Episcopal Church.